 Generally speaking, aerobic threshold is a steady-state effort that you could perform for hours.
 If you’re working out in an aerobic range, your breathing will be light, and you should feel like you can keep moving for hours.

-In more science-specific terms, aerobic threshold is the level of effort at which anaerobic energy pathways start helping out with energy production.
-For endurance athletes, having an increased aerobic threshold is key for being able to go longer and further.
+In more science-specific terms, aerobic threshold is where the level of lactate in the blood first starts to rise and the level of effort at which anaerobic energy pathways start helping out with energy production.

 One tried-and-true way to measure whether you’re staying in your aerobic threshold zone is to keep an eye on your heart rate